meetuparchive/stack-tail/README.md

 ## resources

-In some cases you may wish to only want to get a picture of the aggregate list of stack resources you can use the `--resources` or `-r` to get this view
+In some cases you may wish to only want to get a picture of the aggregate list of stack resources.
+You can use the `--resources` or `-r` flag to get this insight

 ```sh
 $ stack-tail -r my-stack-name